This is the one thing prominent feminists do that sets other women back

 “Women have accumulated rich ways of knowing that until recently were dismissed in male circles of power.
 The alchemy of what has made women the way they are is mysterious: Is it a result of centuries spent trying to survive and prosper in societies where they’ve been viewed as lesser?
 Or, until recently, of always being appointed the family caregiver, bearing and raising children, tending to elderly parents and disabled siblings, so often left to shoulder the unpaid burdens of real life?
 Women have learned and taught lessons about how to cope with seeming impossibilities in ways that men traditionally–and to this day–have not.
 Coaching a slow learner on homework after a day of hassles at the office provides a deep experience of delayed gratification.
 A woman’s wisdom comes, in part, from the great juggle of her life.”

-Beyond the obvious gap of logic, (i.e. we need not equate being a woman with having children or being the provider as we point to Angela Merkel or Condaleeza Rice or countless others), the issue is that generalizing like this hurts the very women Brown is trying to advance.
+Beyond the obvious gap of logic, (i.e. we shouldn’t equate being a woman with having children or being the provider as we point to Angela Merkel, or Condoleeza Rice, or countless others), the issue is that generalizing like this hurts the very women Brown is trying to advance.

-Whenever you sort someone first by the group they belong to, rather than the singular personal they are, you have effectively otherized them.
+Whenever you sort someone first by the group they belong to, rather than the singular person that they are, you have effectively otherized them.
 To otherize someone is to see them through the subjective lens rather than as the subject of their own story.
 To generalize vs. individualize does what every “ism” has ever done.

 Just as sexism denies you to be seen for yourself, so does generalization.